alexmarqs/eslint-config-alexmarqs/README.md

 ## Technical notes about this package

-The package `standard-with-typescript` can be used and then the usage of `@typescript-eslint/parser` is not needed.

 To test the package locally I suggest the usage of `yalc`.
 If you have it installed, run `yalc publish` and then `yalc add @alexmarqs/eslint-config` in the project you want to test it.
+As an alternative, you can use `npm link` to link the package locally.